mug-n-ai/AstrOmakase/README.md

 #### Step 1 (optional): Install Omakub

-For a better experience, it is suggested to install **Omakub** first:
+For a better experience and specifically for code-oriented work, it is suggested to install **Omakub** first:

 ```bash
 wget -qO- https://omakub.org/install | bash